qwqcode/qwqcode/README.md

 - 🌚 But what I learned was not systematic actually.
   - That is to say, it is not very professional.
   - Therefore, must work harder to improve my skill.
-- 🎐 I hope I can be admitted to a better university and have peace.

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=qwqcode.visitor-badge)